A lot or a little?

-In Scotland in the future, two scientists (Noomi Rapace and Logan Marshall-Green) discover a celestial pattern in a cave drawing and match it to similar patterns from all over the world.
+PROMETHEUS begins in Scotland in the future, where two scientists (Noomi Rapace and Logan Marshall-Green) discover a celestial pattern in a cave drawing and match it to similar patterns from all over the world.
 After pinpointing the pattern's deep space source, a discovery mission is launched in the year 2093 to find it.
 A crew of 17 is on board, including laid-back captain Janek (Idris Elba) and icy, nasty Meredith Vickers (Charlize Theron), whose company funded the mission.
 Also on board is an android, David (Michael Fassbender), who may know more about the mission than he lets on.
 The scientists hope to meet the aliens that they believe "created" the human race, but unfortunately, a more sinister discovery awaits.

 Is it any good?

 This an intense, fairly riveting story.
 Director Ridley Scott has made many high-profile movies, including an Oscar-winner (Gladiator), but he's still best loved for his two sci-fi classics, Alien and Blade Runner.
 They had a kind of patience and a way with atmosphere that his later films lack.
-With PROMETHEUS, Scott returns to sci-fi and to that same kind of thoughtful filmmaking -- at least for the first three-quarters of the movie.
+With Prometheus, Scott returns to sci-fi and to that same kind of thoughtful filmmaking -- at least for the first three-quarters of the movie.

 Families can talk about Prometheus' violence.
 How does it relate to the creating/destroying themes?
 Is any of the violence gratuitous, or is it necessary to the story?